 Taking Mirapex for restless leg syndrome (RLS) can result in a destructive compulsion to gamble.
 This is the story of a loved one who unfortunately developed this addiction.

-Quinine is a bitter chemical from the cinchona tree.
-It’s a good treatment for malaria but can produce side effects.
+Quinine is produced by the cinchona tree.
+It can be helpful for treating malaria but may produce side effects.
 Treating leg cramps with quinine is risky.

 Oxycontin, Percocet, and Vicodin are common prescription medications.
 This article describes what they are and how they can be safely used as well as my professional advice as a pharmacist.

 What Can You Eat While Taking Coumadin (Warfarin)?